BolajiAyodeji/Blogposts/1bbaa77fb42.md

 Recent advances in neuroscience have shown us that the brain is far more malleable than we ever knew.
 Research on brain plasticity has shown how connectivity between neurons can change with experience.
 With practice, neural networks grow new connections, strengthen existing ones, and builds insulation that speeds transmission of impulses.
 These neuroscientific discoveries have shown us that we can increase our neural growth by the actions we take, such as using good strategies, consistency, asking questions, practising, and following good nutrition and sleep habits.

-Mark Zuckerberg was not born a geek, [Sarah Drasner](https://hashnode.com/@sarah_edo) was not born a Developer Avocado, [Syed Fazle Rahman](https://hashnode.com/@fazlerocks) was not born a co-founder, they all started from somewhere, learning and Improving daily.
+Mark Zuckerberg was not born a geek, [Sarah Drasner](https://hashnode.com/@sarah_edo) was not born a Developer Avocado, [Dan Ambrov](https://twitter.com/dan_abramov) was not born a software engineer, they all started from somewhere, learning and improving daily.

 This is the Idea we should embrace as developers/designers, It is never easy and accepting this fact is the beginning of you moving forward, but saying “NO I CAN’T” kills it all.